Skip to main content

 git clone https://github.com/kosmos-io/kosmos.git && cd kosmos

-Deploy and run Kosmos step by step
+Deploy and run Kosmos use kosmosctl

 1. Use Kind create cluster